Onion inventory storage app

-Onion inventory storage packing app makes onion inventory & storage fast and easy.
+Onion inventory storage app makes onion inventory & storage fast and easy.
 Easy bulk storage of onions, rapid onion packing, 100% accurate onion order shipping!
 Manage onion inventory expiry.
+Long term onion storage.

-Onion inventory storage packing app makes onion inventory & storage fast and easy.
+Onion inventory storage app makes onion inventory & storage fast and easy.
 Easy bulk storage of onions, rapid onion packing, 100% accurate onion order shipping!
 Manage onion inventory expiry.
+Long term onion storage.

 Onion inventory storage packing app